gitter-badger/covenance/README.md

     }

     // removing any of the properties above or
-    // not extending ABC will cause this to throw
+    // not extending MyABC will cause this to throw
     //
-    // this verifies that Impl satisfies the blueprint specifications ABC.implemented_by(Impl)
+    // this call verifies that Impl satisfies the blueprint specifications ABC.implemented_by(Impl)

-Only subclasses of an ABC can implement the ABC, and they must satisfy the prototype and/or class blueprints, even if the base class provides abstract implementations.
+**Only subclasses of an ABC can implement it, and they must satisfy the prototype and/or class `Blueprints`, even if the base class provides its own implementations.**

 Of course, implementations can utilize the base class implementations.